-10 minutes The change you would like to see.
-For example, is it that you want more books to be added to the library because it does not have enough books or that the books are only suitable for certain groups of children/students?
-Possible concerns your target audience might have and ways you could address their concerns.
+- B. The change you would like to see.
+For example, is it that you want more books to be added to the library because it does not have enough books or that the books are only suitable for certain groups of children/students? - C. Possible concerns your target audience might have and ways you could address their concerns.
 Try to put yourself in their schools and consider the issue from their point of view.
 For example, perhaps someone might be concerned that children are not using the library enough to warrant adding more books.
 What are some ideas you could provide to address this concern?

+Complete a table similar to the one below:

 Issue 1: Unwanted teenage pregnancy

 Concerns

 Target audience

 Change needed

 Ways to address the issue

 Issue 2:

 Concerns

 Target audience

 Change needed

-Ways to address
+Ways to address the issue

-the issue

 Issue 3:

 Concerns

 Target audience

 Change needed

-Ways to address
+Ways to address the issue

-the issue

-Numeracy extension: Imagine that you decided to write a letter to persuade the authorities to refurbish an old pet rescue center.
+• Numeracy extension: Imagine that you decided to write a letter to persuade the authorities to refurbish an old pet rescue center.
 If you want to replace the carpet of the center's floor, which has the following dimensions length: 10 meters, width: 12 meters.
 The new carpet will be made of a special resistant material which costs \$50 per meter.
 What will be the area and cost of the new carpet?

+Today you will deeply analyze one of the issues and write the first draft of the formal letter about the issue.

+Suggested Duration

+Activity and Description

-2 5 minutes Learners will deeply analyze one of the issues and write the first draft of the formal letter about the issue 10 minutes Activity 2: Deep Analysis In this activity, learners will review their drafts from the day before and pick one of the (5-8) issues they brainstormed in Activity 1.
-The issue they are passionate about, most concerned with and for which they want change made.
-If learners are in a classroom setting, they could work with a peer in order to make their decision.
-1 hour Learners will deeply analyze the issue and come up with: Three possible causes of the issue (C1, C2 and C3) Three possible effects (E1, E2, E3) Three possible ways of preventing the issue (P1, P2 and P3) Three possible ways of solving the issue (S1, S2 and S3) Three possible ways of supporting people already affected by the issue (D1, D2, D3) Learners will make a graphical representation of their analysis. $\begin{array}{cccccccccccccccccccccccccccccccccccc$
+Activity 2: Deep Analysis

+Review your drafts from the day before.
+Pick one issue to write a persuasive formal letter about.
+If you are in a classroom setting, work with a peer in order to make your decision.

+- Deeply analyze the issue and come up with: - Three possible causes of the issue (C1, C2 and C3) - Three possible effects (E1, E2, E3) - Three possible ways of preventing the issue (P1, P2 and P3) - Three possible ways of solving the issue (S1, S2 and S3) - Three possible ways of supporting people already affected by the issue (D1, D2, D3) - Make a graphical representation of your analysis.

-Activity 3: Understanding formal letters and their format In this activity, learners will get a deep understanding of the format of a formal letter.
-A good letter should consist of: An appropriate greeting An introduction clearly stating the reason why you are writing A main body in which the subject is developed.
-Begin a new paragraph for each main point A final paragraph in which you express your wish for something to be done An appropriate ending Formal letters are sometimes known as business letters.
-They are written in a strictly formal style (serious and respectful tone, and technical vocabulary).
-Learners will find an example of a letter (at home or in the news) and try to identify words that exemplify the tone of the letter (See Appendix 1 for a contrast between formal and informal words) and the following aspects: Formal letter format A typical formal letter format is • Sender's address The sender's address is written on the right-hand side corner of the letter • Date The date is written on the right-hand side corner of the letter below the Sender's address • Name/Designation of Addressee It includes the name, address and job title of the recipient.
-This is written on the left-hand side of the letter • Subject It is a brief statement mentioning the reason for writing the letter.
-It should be clear, eye catchy, short, simple and easily understandable • Salutation (Greeting) It contains the words to greet the recipient.
-Words like Dear Sir/Madam
+Activity 3: Understanding formal letters and their format

+- In this activity, you will get a deep understanding of the format of a formal letter. - A good letter should consist of: - 1.
+An appropriate greeting - 2.
+An introduction clearly stating the reason why you are writing - 3.
+A main body in which the subject is developed.
+Begin a new paragraph for each main point - 4.
+A final paragraph in which you express your wish for something to be done - 5.
+An appropriate ending - Formal letters are sometimes known as business letters.
+They are written in a strictly formal style (serious and respectful tone, and technical vocabulary). - Find an example of a letter (at home or in the news) and try to identify words that exemplify the tone of the letter (See Appendix 1 for a contrast between formal and informal words) and the following aspects:

+Formal letter format

+A typical formal letter format is

+Sender's address

+The sender's address is written on the right-hand side corner of the letter